Enhancing Software Maintenance: A Learning to Rank Approach for Co-changed Method Identification: Learning to Rank (LtR) Algorithms

 LtR is a Machine Learning (ML) approach designed to train models for ranking items according to their relevance to a query.
 Unlike traditional classification or regression techniques, which predict independent labels or values, LtR focuses on arranging items, aiming to present the most relevant results to users by taking account of multiple features to derive a ranking schema.
 LtR is prominent in search-based applications, such as search engines and recommendation systems.
 LtR helps us recommend only the most relevant items, reducing the likelihood of overwhelming developers with an extensive list of candidates.
 This approach minimizes distractions and false positives, ensuring developers focus on the most pertinent suggestions.
 In our study, we employ the LtR algorithms to identify software methods that are most likely to undergo co-changes with a given query method.

 The ranking model is trained on a dataset of query-candidate pairs, with the label of the relevance of each candidate to the corresponding query.
 The model can then make predictions on new query-candidate pairs and rank the candidates based on their predicted relevance.
 Different models have different mechanisms to rank the candidates.
-However, they can be generally categorized into the following three categories:

-\textbf{1) Point-wise ranking:} These models predict the relevance of a specific query-candidate pair and rank the candidates according to the relevance score.
-They typically use a supervised learning approach and can be trained using a variety of algorithms, such as logistic regression or neural networks.

-\textbf{2) Pair-wise ranking:} These models compare the relevance of two candidates for a given query.
-They usually use a binary classification model to select a better one from a pair of candidates.
-When ranking multiple candidates, the model compares all the combination of candidate pairs and rank the candidates by the number of times a candidate is considered better.

-\textbf{3) List-wise ranking:} These models rank a list of candidates for a given query.
-They typically use a probabilistic approach, such as the ListNet~\cite{listnet} or ListMLE~\cite{listmle} algorithm, to model the entire list of candidates at once.
-The models take the entire candidate list as input and output all the scores in a list.